aehrc/TRIBES/README.md

 - `FPI`: filter out IBD segments using a mask defined in the reference data.
 - `IBD`: estimate pairwise degree of relatedness based on IBD0
 - `RVT`: report the estimated degreea vs the true ones

+For example, a user may wish to identify relationships using an unphased input VCF of all sample genotypes.
+They wish to filter on allele frequency of MAF = 0.01, but nothing else, and then phase the data and estimate relatedness.
+They would then need to edit the `config.yaml` file from the example data `TFCeu` directory to reflect their input VCF filename and processing steps.
+Their input VCF file should be in the same `TFCeu` directory, for the `config.yaml` file to work.

+`config.yaml`

+rel_sample: "filename_BiSnpNM_EurAF:0.01"  [where filename refers to the input VCF filename `filename.vcf.gz`]
+ref_dir: "../REF-G1K_EUR"  [where ref_dir is the location of the reference directory, which hosts the reference 'EUR' cohort]
+ref_sample: "G1K_SNP_EUR"  [reference cohort name, used for filtering, on MAF, LD, phasing and masking steps]
+rel_true: "TF-CEU-15-2.true.rel" [optional: a reference file used to compare true versus estimated degree in `RVT` pipeline step]

+The user would then run *TRIBES* from the installation directory as in the [Getting started]#Getting started section

+./tribes -d $HOME/tribes-data/TFCeu -j <no_cpu_cores> estimate_degree

+where`estimate_degree` is a shortcut (alias) which calls *TRIBES* to perform the `GRM`, `FPI` and `IBD` steps described under 'IBD/Relatedness steps'

+If users provide a rel_true (true relatives file) in the `config_yaml` file where they can call `estimate_degree_vs_true` which is an alias that calls *TRIBES* to perform the `GRM`, `FPI`, `IBD` and `RVT` steps described under 'IBD/Relatedness steps'

 # Datasets
 TBP: Add info on datasets (REF and example)